leaf-ai/studio-go-runner/README.md

 Evolutionary neural network (ENN) methodologies create both the topology and weights for neural networks (NN).
 The ENN scenario keeps the architectures of networks being evaluated in constant flux.
 Networks are constantly created and destroyed.
 StudioML can be used to investigate the results of evaluating networks during development of ENN code.
 However, once the experiment reaches the scale needed to achieve state of the art results individual curation of experiments becomes impractical.
 This motivates the runner and other ENN tools Sentient has created to corral their projects.

+# Usage

+The runner is typically packaged within a container image, and installed using a Kubernetes cluster.
+Instructions for deployment on specific platforms can be found in the docs directory of this repository.

+Installation for retail usage of this service is done typically in the following steps:

+1. Select and deploy a Kubernetes cluster distribution
+2. Select either SQS or RabbitMQ queuing dependent upon the choice of cloud, or on-premises platform
+3. Select either S3 or minio storage also dependent upon the choice of cloud, or on-premises platform
+4. Determine your dynamic allocation and cost management solution [optional]
+4. Deploy the runner in the form-factor of GPU enabled Kubernetes pods

+Once completed experimenters can return to their python experiment hosts to configure their StudioML queue, and storage platforms of choice then launch experiments.

+Users of this platform can also leverage the information within the interface.md file to build their own integrations to the runner environment, some of our users for example have written swift clients.

 # Metadata

 StudioML defines data entities for 'experiment processing' messages as the primary way that StudioML clients dispatch work.
 The definition of the message format can be found in the docs/interfaces.md file.